The Top 40 Craft Storage Ideas

 As any craft enthusiast can attest, most crafts require a stunningly large collection of tools and materials.
 If you’ve felt challenged over where to store it all, take a few minutes to check out our best-ever craft storage ideas.
 In no time, you’ll have a fresh, uncluttered crafting space where your creativity can freely flow.

-Unused cabinets and closets are ideal craft storage solutions.
+Unused cabinets are ideal craft storage solutions.
 Designating one closet or cabinet for all your crafting supplies keeps them confined in one convenient space, while hiding any clutter neatly behind a closed door or curtain.
 Clear craft storage containers and labels help you find supplies quickly.

 Hang hooks on the inside of your craft cabinet doors and use them for scissors or washi tape rolls.
 Ideally, your craft closet or craft cabinet should be in the same room where you work.
 If not, a small rolling cart can help you transport supplies between your storage space and crafting room.